VladRomanciuc/VladRomanciuc/README.md

 <br/>
 <h2 align="center">Hi  :wave: and welcome on my GitHub :shipit: </h2>

-<p> :heavy_check_mark: Interested in :wrench: Business Intelligence/Processes Reengineering, based on :chart_with_upwards_trend: Data/Cloud Solutions with a drop of :droplet: Design Thinking & :cocktail: blend of UX.
+<p> :heavy_check_mark: Interested in :wrench: experimentation and adoption, based on :chart_with_upwards_trend: serverless approach to a range of solutions with a drop of :droplet: Design Thinking & :cocktail: blend of UX to reengineering the old solutions.

 </p>